 - Communicate your message effectively Be prepared to tell your story and respond to questions.
 All media outreach materials should be clear, concise and persuasive, with a core set of messages.

-- Create media outreach material Different types of materials are used for different media outlets; create a live-read radio script for on-air announcements about your event, prepare a ready-made blog post article, or use the press release included in our press pack as an example of outreach material for printed publications.
+- Create media outreach material Different types of materials are used for different media outlets; create a live-read radio script for on-air announcements about your event, prepare a ready-made blog post article, or prepare a press release about your activities.

 - Create a media list to contact Contact media outlets and reporters directly to let them know about your GMW activities.
 Be strategic and pick those who are most likely to cover your event and send tailored outreach materials by email to these reporters and outlets.

 - Prepare a media kit for journalists Include all media materials you have prepared as a background to your business, organisation or institution, and your GMW.
 Media kits can be handed out before or during your event, or to those who are unable to attend but have responded to media outreach efforts.

 See inspiring examples below:

 Radio Media made a formal announcement for GMW2018, reaching a few hundred thousand young listeners.
 Through the media the Daffodil International University (DIU) covered 8 districts indirectly.
 By livestreaming policy dialogue on Facebook, the DIU was able to reach audiences far and wide.
 That year, leaders from different organisations had participated and hearing their opinion was really fruitful.
 Furthermore, a Master class on Money Matters Matter, given by Mr. Md.
 Sabur Khan, was seen by two to three hundred thousand young people, as it was broadcasted by Campus TV.